AdamBlunn/NewGraphs/README.md

     7. Create a VUE_APP_URL_ALL variable - Contains 1st part of url for total PCs data
     8. Create a VUE_APP_URL_ACTIVE variable - Contains 1st part of url for actives PCs data
     9. Create a VUE_APP_ENVIRONMENT variable - Can switch between Dev (Real data) and Demo (Randomly generated data)
-6. Run refreshWeather.sh
+6. Run _refreshWeather.sh_
-7. Run cors_proxy.js
+7. Run *cors_proxy.js*
-8. Run gridengine.js
+8. Run _gridengine.js_
 9. Run server with npm run serve

+## Run Project Demo
+1. Download or clone repository
+    1. If zipped, extract the project folder
+2. Using the terminal, move to the project folder
+3. Run command: npm install
+4. Create .env file
+    1. Create a field called VUE_APP_ENVIRONMENT  and set it equal to _‘Dev’_
+5. Run Command npm run serve to create server

 ## Components